phreaknerd/passhash-ng/Readme.md

 master-key: password
 resulting hash: 0"Ajd0PqrldvYjeA
 ```
 Bam.
 Different passwords for every site.
-You only have to remeber your master-key which is never stored anywhere.
+You only have to remember your master-key which is never stored anywhere.